ms1963/SudokuSolverAndGenerator/README.md

 cells.

 Goal: place numbers 1..DIM {1 ..
 9} in each cell, so that after
-every step the following rule holds:
+every step the following rules hold:

 + there must be no identical numbers in any quadrant, row or column.